New Channel Coding Lower Bounds for Noisy Permutation Channels: New Bounds on Rate

 Now, we are ready to present our new achievability bound. \begin{theorem} Fix a strictly positive and full-rank square matrix $W$ for noisy permutation channels.
-Let the set of marginal distributions $\mathcal{N}_{r_0,|\mathcal{Y}|}^*$ be constructed by (\ref{eq:Gamma_message_set_DMCs}) or (\ref{eq:Gamma_message_set_binary}).
-Then, there exists a code $\mathcal{C}$ (average error probability) with size $|\mathcal{N}_{r_0,|\mathcal{Y}|}^*|$ such that
+Let the set of marginal distributions $\mathcal{N}_{r_0,|\mathcal{Y}|}^*$ be constructed by (\ref{eq:Gamma_message_set_DMCs}) or (\ref{eq:Gamma_message_set_binary}) and let